Our group conducts applied research into the interactions between the geosphere and human and environmental well-being.

-We conduct applied research into the interactions between the geosphere and human and environmental well-being.
+We conduct applied interdisciplinary research into the interactions between the geosphere, humans and environmental wellbeing.
 We particularly focus on the development of sustainable, low-carbon and eco-friendly geologically-based technologies.

 Yangang, X. (Lead PI; Welsh School of Architecture, Cardiff University) and Jones, T. (Co-PI) and other Co-Applicants Mobile Crowd Sensing Network: Engaging with Communities to Explore Multiple Benefits of Urban Green Infrastructure.
 Engage/Inspire, Cardiff University.
 2016, £5,000